 Reno, NV 89501

-Immunize Nevada is looking to host a group (2-5) student interns in that Fall of 2017 to conduct community outreach and provider education.
-Tasks during the internship include:
+Immunize Nevada is looking to host a group (2-5) student interns in the fall of 2018 to conduct community outreach and provider education.
+Tasks during the internship include the following:

-- Participating in communication planning for the influenza and back to school immunization seasons
+- Participating in communication planning for the influenza immunization season

 - Preparing mailings and distributing information to provider offices, schools & child care